 London paint by numbers depicting the best clichés

 There are plenty of sights to see when in London.
-The London Eye, for example, is a staple landmark overhanging the river Thames along the embankment.
-A slow ride on this gigantic Ferris wheel will give you panoramic views of London, including Big Ben, Houses of Parliament, and St. Pauls Cathedral.
+The London Eye, for example, is a staple landmark overhanging the river Thames along the dam.
+A slow ride on this gigantic Ferris wheel will give you panoramic views of London, including Big Ben, the Houses of Parliament, and St. Pauls Cathedral.

 If you love art and museums, the Tate Museum, the National Gallery, or the Victoria & Albert Museum are a must-visit.

-Red, white and blue: colors of the United-Kingdom
+Red, white and blue: colors of the United Kingdom

-The United Kingdom was formed from the union of Great Britain (England, Scotland and Wales) and Northern Ireland.
+The United Kingdom was formed from the union of Great Britain (England, Scotland, and Wales) and Northern Ireland.
 The Union Jack or Union Flag is the symbol of this unification.
 It is the national flag of the United Kingdom and serves as the royal flag as well.
-England’s flag is the red cross of St. George on a white field.
+England's flag is the red cross of St. George on a white field.
 Scotland has the white saltire (diagonal cross) of St. Andrew on a blue field.
 And Ireland was represented by the red saltire of St. Patrick on a white field.

 The Welsh dragon does not appear on the Union Flag because when the first Union Flag was created in 1606, Wales was considered a part of England.
 So, the red cross of St. George represents Wales as well.

 Each flag bears bold colors and meaning.
 The white flag symbolizes peace and honesty.
 The red represents bravery, strength, and courage, while the blue represents vigilance, loyalty, justice, and perseverance.

 What are the important details when painting London?